 Almost all courts now impose some form of "unpredictable" testing (even for those fitted with monitoring devices, to make sure the bracelet has not been circumvented).
 Some states also require on-going contact with a probation officer who can monitor sobriety and conformity with the conditions of release.

-Most courts set conditions that result in revoked probation if any traffic violations occur, or there is any type of criminal activity.
+Some courts set conditions that result in revoked probation if any traffic violations occur, or there is any type of criminal activity.
+If you violate probation, you can be prosecuted both for the new charge, as well as for violating probation on your previous conviction.

 Courts frequently require probationers to pay additional fines and court costs (that may have been avoided by serving sentenced jail time), the fees for monitoring devices, the costs of sobriety testing and restitution for such things as vehicle towing, time spent in jail awaiting the first court appearance, police officer overtime to testify in court, etc. The financial burdens for DUI probationers are often hefty in order for an individual to stay out of jail.